"A really great live performer, full of energy and charisma"

 Fired up and hungry like a pea vine train, he embarked on a musical pilgrimage to Mississippi in search of answers.
 Where did the music he used to play come from?
 He found himself standing at the devil’s crossroads, south of Dockery just before midnight, waiting for the man.
 Walking along the dirt track shortly after midnight, he felt pain in his feet.
 Looking down he realised he had nothing on them.
 When he looked up, startled, an old man was there and said “Ha, I see you’ve been to them crossroads”.
 Almost speechless, Robbie asked, “how do you know?”.”
 Well that’s easy” said the man.”
 Looks like ole Papa Legba took your souls!”
 Scared witless at this cold encounter, Robbie took off towards the plantation, guitar in hand.
 So, there it was, the start of an amazing musical journey, the start of barefoot blues, the album, the book and the rest they say is history.

-As a singer-songwriter, multi-instrumentalist and band leader over the past 30 years, Robbie has now decided to focus wholly on his solo work.
+As a singer-songwriter, multi-instrumentalist and band leader over the past 30 years, Robbie has now decided to focus on his solo work.
 They say Blues is as much a way of life as it is to do with the music.
 You have to experience the things you write about; whether its a sad, lonesome, longing and yearning to play a true blues, or the up-beat adrenaline fueled angst, of a driving cigar box song.
 Armed with a cigar box guitar, a licence plate stomp box and occasionally playing the Mississippi saxophone (Harmonica) you wont be able to keep your feet from dancing.

-Established musician Robbie now performs solo in the UK and overseas, playing original, contemporary blues songs, driving foot stompers, intertwined with sincere balladry in a virtuoso style that's hard to beat.
+Established musician Robbie now performs solo and as a duo in the UK and overseas, playing original, contemporary blues songs, driving foot stompers, intertwined with sincere balladry in a virtuoso style that's hard to beat.
 He lives the blues, he breathes it and if your lucky, he'll bring and play his spade guitar.
 Dig It!..
 Robbie said "once you've experienced the blues it stays with you, its not something you can get rid of."
 To describe it in words is not easy”.
 “You live it, you feel it, it becomes part of you like a disease”.
 “It’s hypnotic, it heals your soul, it’s become my salvation”.